MINDFUL LEADERSHIP TRAINING

 Mindful Leadership: Resilience, Collaboration and the Ability to Navigate Compexity

-Mindfulness can powerfully help leaders to practice in the complex, dynamic and fast-paced context of the 21st century.
-Above all, leadership today calls for three key leadership capacities: resilience, collaboration and the ability to stay agile and to lead in conditions of high complexity.
+Great leadership today rests three key capacities: resilience, collaboration and the ability to stay agile and to lead in conditions of high complexity.

-Research, conducted by Michael Chaskalson and Megan Reitz with a cohort of senior business leaders at Ashridge Executive Education examined the extent to which our eight-week Mindful Leader training programme would improve these key capacities.
+Michael Chaskalson and Megan Reitz conducted a research programme with a cohort of senior business leaders at Ashridge Executive Education looking at the extent to which our eight-week Mindful Leader training programme would improve these key capacities.

-The evidence suggests that the programme was effective in developing the participants’ capacities for resilience, collaboration and leading in complexity.
+The programme was effective in developing the participants’ capacities for resilience, collaboration and leading in complexity.

-This allowed us to develop a theory of mindful leadership.
-We found that the training improved three key meta-capacities: metacognitive capability, the capacity for ‘allowing’ and an attitude of curiosity.
-These in turn helped to create a ‘space’ in their flow of experience that allowed our participants to respond, as opposed to react, to events.
-That influenced a number of critical leadership skills: focus, emotional regulation, empathy, adaptability and perspective taking.
-These in turn resulted in improvements to their resilience, their capacity for collaboration and their ability to stay agile and to lead in conditions of complexity.
+That in turn enabled them to further develop several critical leadership skills: focus, emotional regulation, empathy, adaptability and perspective taking.
+That resulted in improvements to their resilience, their capacity for collaboration and their ability to stay agile and to lead in conditions of complexity.

 HARVARD BUSINESS REVIEW